University of Idaho: Ridenbaugh Hall

 The Board of Regents authorized the construction of Ridenbaugh Hall as the first women's dormitory on campus.
 Completed in 1901 at a cost of $17,000, it is the oldest extant building on campus.
 It was designed by architect Willis A. Ritchie of Spokane, who also designed the Spokane County Courthouse.
 The building used stone quarried in Latah County for the exterior walls.
 It was also used as a space for domestic science classes until 1927 when it became a men's dormitory.
 The building was later used for music practice rooms and currently houses the Art and Architecture gallery.

 Ridenbaugh Hall was the first U of I campus structure to be named after a person.
 The hall was dedicated to "the young women of Idaho" in honor of Mary E. Ridenbaugh (1857–1926) of Boise, who was vice president of the U of I Board of Regents, and served as regent from 1901 to 1907.
 The building was placed on the National Register of Historic Places in 1977.

 Academics

 From 1896 through May 2011, the University of Idaho granted 80,233 bachelor's degrees, 21,734 master's degrees, 2,694 doctoral degrees, 240 honorary degrees, 1,164 specialist degrees, and 3,654 law degrees.

-The university is organized into ten colleges; two are exclusively for graduate students (Law & Graduate Studies).
+The university is organized into ten colleges and one school; two are exclusively for graduate students (Law & Graduate Studies):